NabeelGhalib/nabeelghalib.github.io/Bank_Loan_Risk_Prediction/README.md

 - Both models were trained using the preprocessed data, with hyperparameters tuned to optimize performance.

 **Evaluation:**
-- The models were evaluated using accuracy as the primary metric, and the final XGB model achieved a 97% accuracy rate in predicting loan risks.
+- The models were evaluated using accuracy as the primary metric, and the final XGB model achieved a 97% accuracy score in predicting loan risks.